jeremy-rifkin/cpptrace/README.md

 *: Requires installation

+Note for addr2line: By default cmake will resolve an absolute path to addr2line to bake into the library.
+This path can be configured with `CPPTRACE_ADDR2LINE_PATH`, or `CPPTRACE_ADDR2LINE_SEARCH_SYSTEM_PATH` can be used to have the library search the system path for `addr2line` at runtime.
+This is not the default to prevent against path injection attacks.

 **Demangling**

 Lastly, depending on other back-ends used a demangler back-end may be needed.
 A demangler back-end is not needed when